 Avoid aspirin use during the third trimester of pregnancy (starting at 30 weeks of gestation) due to the risk of premature closure of the fetal ductus arteriosus and persistent pulmonary hypertension in the neonate.
 If NSAID treatment is deemed necessary between 20 to 30 weeks of pregnancy, limit use to the lowest effective dose and shortest duration possible.
 Consider ultrasound monitoring of amniotic fluid if NSAID treatment extends beyond 48 hours.
 Discontinue the NSAID if oligohydramnios occurs and follow up according to clinical practice.
 These recommendations do not apply to low-dose 81 mg aspirin prescribed for certain conditions in pregnancy.
 Use of NSAIDs around 20 weeks gestation or later in pregnancy may cause fetal renal dysfunction leading to oligohydramnios, and in some cases, neonatal renal impairment.
 These adverse outcomes are seen, on average, after days to weeks of treatment, although oligohydramnios has been infrequently reported as soon as 48 hours after NSAID initiation.
 Oligohydramnios is often, but not always, reversible with treatment discontinuation.
 Complications of prolonged oligohydramnios may include limb contractures and delayed lung maturation.
 In some postmarketing cases of impaired neonatal renal function, invasive procedures such as exchange transfusion or dialysis were required.
 Salicylates have also been associated with alterations in maternal and neonatal hemostasis mechanisms, decreased birth weight, and perinatal mortality.
 Avoid aspirin 1 week prior to and during labor and obstetric delivery because it can result in excessive blood loss at delivery.
 Prolonged gestation and labor due to prostaglandin inhibition have been reported.

-Salicylates are excreted into breast milk and could cause adverse effects in infants.
+Daily low-dose (e.g., 75 to 162 mg/day) aspirin therapy may be considered as an antiplatelet drug for use during breast-feeding if medically needed and as recommended by guidelines.
+If it is used during lactation, monitor the nursing infant for bruising and bleeding.
+After daily low-dose aspirin (e.g., 81 mg/day), no aspirin is excreted into breast milk and salicylate levels are low.
+Higher doses and other chronic use are not recommended as salicylates are excreted into breast milk, with higher doses resulting in disproportionately higher milk levels which could cause adverse effects in infants.
 Mean peak breast milk concentrations of salicylate in 6 nursing mothers after aspirin doses of 500, 1,000, and 1,500 mg were 5.8, 15.8, and 38.8 mg/L, respectively.
 Salicylate concentrations were detectable in breast milk within 1 hour of dosing and reached maximum concentration within 2 to 6 hours.
-Previous American Academy of Pediatrics (AAP) recommended that aspirin be used cautiously during breast-feeding.
-Alternative analgesics and antipyretics considered to be usually compatible with breast-feeding by the AAP include acetaminophen and ibuprofen.
+Alternative analgesics and antipyretics considered to be usually compatible with breast-feeding for the treatment of mild pain, headache, or fever include acetaminophen and ibuprofen.

 The activity of aspirin is due to its ability to inhibit cyclooxygenase (COX).
 Cyclooxygenase is responsible for the conversion of arachidonic acid to prostaglandin G2 (PGG-2), the first step in prostaglandin synthesis and precursor to prostaglandins of the E and F series.
 Cyclooxygenase exists in 2 isozymes: cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2).
 In vivo, aspirin is hydrolyzed to salicylic acid and acetate.
 However, hydrolysis is not required for aspirin activity.
 Aspirin irreversibly inhibits COX by acetylation of a specific serine moiety (serine 530 of COX-1 and serine 516 of COX-2).
 Aspirin is about 170-times more potent in inhibiting COX-1 than COX-2.
 In comparison, salicylic acid has little or no ability to inhibit COX in vitro despite inhibiting prostaglandin synthesis at the site of inflammation in vivo.
 The exact mechanism of prostaglandin inhibition by salicylic acid is unclear; however, salicylates produce the majority of classic NSAID effects.
 Theories regarding the potential mechanism for salicylic acid include inactivation of transcriptional regulatory proteins (e.g., NF-kappaB), which regulate expression of inflammatory proteins.
 Aspirin appears to inhibit COX through two pathways and seems to have a different mechanism of action than other salicylates.
 Aspirin does not inhibit the peroxidase activity of COX and does not suppress leukotriene synthesis by lipoxygenase pathways.